OpenSlides/openslides-backend/docs/actions/structure_level_list_of_speakers.update.md

 ## Action

-`initial_time` can only be set if no speaker (including the deleted ones) has yet spoken on this LOS.
 If `initial_time` is changed, `remaining_time` will be set to the same value

 `spoken_time` and `current_start_time` can only be given if the action is executed internally.